rinigus/osmscout-server/README.md

 ## Routing

-There are two versions of routing protocol that have to be used in accordance with the used backend.
-Version 2 (`v2/route`) is used by Valhalla and uses Valhalla's API.
-Version 2 is supported, in part, by libosmscout as well.
-Older Version 1 (`v1/route`) is used by libosmscout and is described in [OLD_API](README.older_api.md).
+The current protocol (version 2) is fully used by Valhalla's backend and is Valhalla's API for `route` call.
+In part, version 2 is supported, by libosmscout as well.
+Version 1 (`v1/route`) is used by libosmscout and is described in [OLD_API](README.older_api.md).

 ### Version 2: Valhalla

+Routing instructions calculations are only one of the several Valhalla APIs that are exposed by OSM Scout Server.
+For description of the URL schema, as used by Valhalla's backend, see below in a separate section.
+Valhalla is a recommended backend for routing and it is expected that the most of the users will be using it.

 This is the version that would be mainly supported in future.
 It uses Valhalla's API, as described in